MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 If you identified a need for a Microsoft Entra ID governance capability, such as Microsoft Entra entitlement management or Microsoft Entra Lifecycle Workflows, deploy those features before you bring in workers as users into Microsoft Entra ID.

-1. **Upload the terms-of-use document, if needed.** If you require users to accept terms of use before they can access an application, create and [upload the terms-of-use document](~/identity/conditional-access/terms-of-use.md) so that it can be included in a conditional access policy.
+1. **Upload the terms of use document, if needed.** If you require users to accept terms of use before they can access an application, create and [upload the terms of use document](~/identity/conditional-access/terms-of-use.md) so that it can be included in a conditional access policy.

 1. **Create a catalog, if needed.** By default, when an administrator first interacts with Microsoft Entra entitlement management, a default catalog is automatically created.
 However, access packages for governed applications should be in a designated catalog.
 To create a catalog in the Microsoft Entra admin center, follow the steps in the section [Create a catalog](../../id-governance/entitlement-management-catalog-create.md#create-a-catalog).